-Graduates of the Certificate program will be able to:

-- 1. Upgrade employment opportunities in the graphic communications industry by demonstrating proficiency in desktop publishing, digital imaging and vector art using graphic arts prepress production software applications such as Quark, InDesign, Photoshop and Illustrator. - 2.
-Find production solutions to basic problems in estimating, quality assurance and fundamentals of production management. - 3.
-Enter an associate or bachelor's degree program in the graphic communications field.
+Graduates of the Certificate program are prepared to increase employment opportunities in the graphic communications industry as entry-level assistant production artists.
+They will have basic proficiency in desktop publishing, digital imaging and vector art using graphic arts prepress production software applications such as Quark, InDesign, Photoshop and Illustrator.
+They will also assist in developing production solutions to basic problems in estimating, quality assurance and fundamentals of production management.
+Upon completing the program they will be qualified to enter an associate or bachelor's degree program in the graphic communications field.